-This post is part of a monthly series where I showcase some of my favourite things I’ve seen around the web recently.
+This post is part of a monthly series where I showcase some of my favourite things in UX and Design that I’ve seen around the web recently.

 My brain is finding it really hard to compute that it is August already!
 Here in London, summer has so far consisted of about 3 sunny days, a lot of rain but a ton of awesome things floating around the web!
 I’ve got some really great things to share with you today: